D - The Guru Granth Sahib Dictionary | Glossary

 deities, gods; enlightened beings full of IkOankar’s virtues.

-Grammar: noun, accusative case; masculine, plural.
+Grammar : noun, accusative case; masculine, plural.

-Etymology: Pali - devtā (deity, god); Sanskrit - devtā (देवता - individual full of IkOankar’s virtues, divine prestige, idol of a deity, divinity, Indra etc.).
+Etymology : Pali - devtā (deity, god); Sanskrit - devtā (देवता - individual full of IkOankar’s virtues, divine prestige, idol of a deity, divinity, Indra etc.).

 dhāiā

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, past tense; second person, masculine, singular.

-Etymology: Old Panjabi - dhāuṇā (to run, to make an attack); Lahndi - dhāvaṇ (to enter with a rush); Kashmiri - davun (to run); Prakrit - dhāi/dhāvaï/dhāvaaï; Pali - dhāvati (runs); Sanskrit - dhāvati (धावति - runs, flows).
+Etymology : Old Panjabi - dhāuṇā (to run, to make an attack); Lahndi - dhāvaṇ (to enter with a rush); Kashmiri - davun (to run); Prakrit - dhāi/dhāvaï/dhāvaaï; Pali - dhāvati (runs); Sanskrit - dhāvati (धावति - runs, flows).

 dhan